Jeremiah Chapter 3

 Jeremiah 3:1 “They say, If a man put away his wife, and she go from him, and become another man’s, shall he return unto her again? shall not that land be greatly polluted?
 But thou hast played the harlot with many lovers; yet return again to me, saith the LORD.”

 Attention is called to the Mosaic Law (in Deut.
 24:1-4), which stipulates that a husband may not remarry a woman he has previously divorced due to some moral indecency.
 Judah’s plight was desperate.
-Her spiritual harlotry had placed her in danger of legal divorcement, an invitation for Judah to repent and return to her divine husband (e.g. verses 12-14).
+Her spiritual harlotry had placed her in danger of legal divorcement; however, an invitation for Judah to repent and return to her divine husband had been given (e.g. verses 12-14).
 God would still seek to win back His fallen “wife” (compare Isa.
 54:6-8; Ezek.
 16:53; Hosea 2:16 – 3:5).

-The physical house of Israel (Jews), were the wife of God.
+The physical house of Israel (Jews), were the “wife” of God.
 We have been studying how they had forgotten God, and started worshipping false gods.
 This is spiritual adultery.
-From the above Scripture in Deuteronomy, it seems God would not forgive them, and take them back.
-God’s love (Agape), is so much greater than man knows how to love.
+From the above Scripture in Deuteronomy, it seems God would not forgive them, and take them back; but God’s love (Agape), is so much greater than man knows how to love.
 God forgives them over and over, even though they have been unfaithful to Him.

 Jeremiah 3:2 “Lift up thine eyes unto the high places, and see where thou hast not been lien with.
 In the ways hast thou sat for them, as the Arabian in the wilderness; and thou hast polluted the land with thy whoredoms and with thy wickedness.”